 Advantages of 100% mortgages

-1. It enables people to buy a house without having to save several years for a deposit.
+1. It enables people to buy a house without a deposit, so they don’t have to save several years for one.

 2. You can use some of the mortgage loan to pay for the costs of moving and to buy new furniture e.t.c.

 3. With rising prices in the UK 100% mortgages have become increasingly popular as the mortgage relatively soon becomes only 90% of the house value.

 1. It makes it more likely that a homeowner will experience negative equity.
 Negative equity occurs when the house value falls to below the mortgage.
 This means if you had to sell the house you would still end up owing money to the mortgage agent.

 2. Although house prices are rising in the UK there is no guarantee that they will continue to rise.
 E.g in 1992 UK house prices fell substantially after the boom of the 1980s this meant that many who had just bought a house experienced negative equity.

 3. Slightly higher mortgage interest payments than a conventional mortgage.

 4. Will need to prove a relatively high income